Enforcement

 This feature will be deprecated in a future release of Capsule.
 Instead use TenantReplications

-Bill, the cluster admin, can also set Limit Ranges for each namespace in Alice’s tenant by defining limits for pods and containers in the tenant spec:
+Bill, the cluster admin, can also set Limit Ranges for each Namespace in Alice’s Tenant by defining limits for pods and containers in the Tenant spec:

 apiVersion: capsule.clastix.io/v1beta2